microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identitygovernance-overview.md

 For example, suppose your organization automates employee access to a specific business-sensitive resource.
 For guests, you've granted them access to the resource through a group.
 It's important to periodically confirm that the guests still have a legitimate need for access to the group and by extension, the resource.

-Access reviews are a form of auditing the effectiveness of the organization’s internal controls.
+Access reviews are a form of auditing the effectiveness of the organization's internal controls.
 For more information, see the [overview of access reviews](/graph/api/resources/accessreviewsv2-overview).

 ## Manage access to privileged roles